Go to Facebook to interact. Home

 1290 days is 3 1/2 years.
 The reference to 1335 days adds an extra 45 days.
 No doubt, this second figure is a reference to a particular "red letter day" that is going to take place in Christ's Kingdom on Earth following his return.
 We will have to wait and see it for ourselves on that future, blessed day.
 You will notice that Daniel is assured that he will not miss out on it.
 He will rise, the angel says.
 The obvious import is that Daniel will personally be there to take part in that glorious day and to receive his allotted inheritance.
 That's an exciting thought, is it not?
 You and I have an inheritance coming to us as well, beloved.
 As you have it in Colossians 1:12,

 ...giving thanks to the Father, who has qualified you to share in the inheritance of the saints in the kingdom of light.

-Before we leave the book of Daniel, I would like to ask a couple of questions of you, if I may.
-If God is the sovereign of history, as he has so thoroughly demonstrated here in the book of Daniel, how do you fit in?
-What part do you play?
-Is there significance to your life?
-Let me try and answer these questions for you ... in reverse order.
+Before we leave the book of Daniel, I would like for us to ask ourselves a couple of questions.
+If God is the sovereign of history, as he has so thoroughly demonstrated here in the book of Daniel, how do you and I fit in?
+What part do we play?
+Is there significance to our lives?
+Let me try and answer these questions.

-1. You are a significant and intricate part of the plan of God.
-Otherwise you wouldn't be here.
+1. We are a significant and intricate part of the plan of God.
+Otherwise, we wouldn't be here.
 Psalm 139:14-17, says,

 your works are wonderful,